francis-clairicia/EasyNetwork/docs/source/howto/udp_servers.rst

 Service Initialization
 ----------------------

-The server will call :meth:`~.AsyncStreamRequestHandler.service_init` and pass it an :class:`~contextlib.AsyncExitStack` at the beginning of the :meth:`~.AsyncTCPNetworkServer.serve_forever` task to set up the global service.
+The server will call :meth:`~.AsyncDatagramRequestHandler.service_init` and pass it an :class:`~contextlib.AsyncExitStack` at the beginning of the :meth:`~.AsyncUDPNetworkServer.serve_forever` task to set up the global service.

 This allows you to do something like this: